ClockGet/AutoCopy/README.md

 ### Automatic conversion
 The TryConvert method of the internal class [TypeConverter](/AutoCopyLib/TypeConverter.cs) performs automatic conversion of the type in the following order：

-1. Whether it can be converted explicitly
+1. Whether there is a explicit operator
-2. Whether it can be converted implicitly
+2. Whether there is a implicit operator
 3. Whether it is a subclass
 4. Whether there is the Convert.ToXXX method
 5. Whether there is the TryParse method on the target type